Skip to product information

 Against the Grain by Mark Maio

-Maio's coverage of the Grain Route begins in Kansas with the Nelson family, descendants of Swedish immigrants, early settlers in Marquette, a city of 500 in the middle of the state that is in the middle of the United States, celebrated as this nation's home on the range/ Kansas grain fields stretch to the horizon and are harvested in a choreography between massive combines followed by a bin trucks that carry the grain to a weighing station before transfer to ships on Lake Superior.
+Maio’s coverage of the Grain Route began with the Joel Nelson family, descendants of Swedish immigrants, who were early settlers in Marquette, a city of 500 in the middle of the state that is in the middle of the United States, a region celebrated as this nation’s home on the range, where grain fields stretch to the horizon and are harvested in a dance between massive combines followed by bin trucks that transfer the grain for shipment from Duluth on Lake Superior through to Buffalo’s Scoopers, who off-load on Lake Erie at the beginning of the Erie Canal and a major railroad hub to eventual destinations in both domestic and European ports.

 Regular price $65.00